University Honors Students

 Optional purchase of bound thesis copies

-Follow the instructions found here to purchase bound copies of your thesis.
+Follow the instructions on the thesis binding page to purchase bound copies of your thesis.